Jump to Recipe

 - 2 cups loosely packed basil leaves

-- 3 tbsp fresh flat-leaf parsley leaves
+- 3 tablespoon fresh flat-leaf parsley leaves

 - 4 cloves of garlic peeled